Brompton Cemetery is the resting place of Frances Lindon, better known to us and to Keats as Fanny Brawne.

 - Aim for a small-ish deciduous tree, which has branches literally reaching towards her.
 The other trees in the area are large and evergreen.
 You'll come to a place where the alignment of the graves straightens up, roughly equivalent to where the proper path and the colonnades become straight.

-- Turn to your left, and have a look at the next row of white-ish headstones that are revealed.
+- Turn to your right, and have a look at the next row of white-ish headstones that are revealed.
 Fanny and Louis's should be the second headstone along.
 (See the heart I've marked on the map.)

 - Pay your respects, and of course treat yourself and all the inhabitants with care.